swiss-seismological-service/scdetect/README.md

-- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with regard to the template arrival) to tolerate when associating an arrival with an event.
+- `"arrivalOffsetThreshold"`: Maximum arrival offset in seconds (i.e. with regard to the template arrival) to tolerate when associating an arrival with an *association*.
 Note that the threshold is only relevant for a multi-stream detector setup.

-- `"minimumArrivals"`: Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an event to qualify for a detection.
+- `"minimumArrivals"`: Defines the minimum number of arrivals w.r.t. streams within the stream set configured which must be part of an association to qualify for a detection.

 - `"mergingStrategy"`: Defines the merging strategy applied before linking cross-correlation results.
 Possible configuration options are: